 Total: ~$49.80

-💡 Budget Hack: Buy store-brand or generic items whenever possible.
+Opt for store-brands or generic products instead of name brands.
 They often taste the same and cost significantly less.

 📅 Dinner Plan Breakdown